lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris grimaces as Matieu tries to pull her away and remains standing stalwart, her stare remaining on Dread._

 > I just found out someone orchestrated the murder of everyone I ever knew and loved.
-You don’t wanna screw with me right now.
+You don't wanna screw with me right now.

 **ProfessorTree** _(04-Sep-18 04:06 PM)_